Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Management strategies
 - minimising water loss through evaporation with the use of **drip irrigation**, reducing usage by 70%.
 - terracing and vegetative strips encourage the pooling of water on the surface.
 This reduces runoff and allows more time for water to infiltrate, moving through the soil as throughflow.
-- capping usage for certain states (inth Colorado)
+- capping usage for certain states (in the Colorado basin) to ensure that droughts do not disproportionally damage downstream states and environments.

 ### Drainage basin planning